KuhleJames/Financial-Expense-Analysis-Budget-Forecasting/README.md

 ## Key Insights
 ### Trends Identified
-- Budget Management Varies by Department:
+- Departmental Budget Overspending Patterns
-Some departments consistently overspent or underspent.
-For instance, IT showed a consistent overspend trend from Q1 to Q4, while others remained on target.
+IT consistently exceeded its allocated budget across all four quarters, while other departments only overspent in Q1, suggesting differing levels of financial discipline or operational demands.
-- High Budget Utilization Rates:
+- Near-Full Budget Utilisation
-Overall budget utilization remained above 90%, indicating strong alignment with allocated budgets, but also signaling minimal flexibility for unforeseen expenses.
+The organisation utilised 100.41% of its total allocated budget, indicating tight budget margins with limited flexibility for unexpected costs.
-- Cost Type Distribution is Uneven:
+- Uneven Cost Type Allocation
-Variable costs formed a large portion of actual spending, suggesting high dependence on scalable or project-based expenses.
-- Forecast Accuracy was High:
-The forecast accuracy rate reached 99.59%, indicating excellent predictability in spending patterns.
+Fixed costs account for the largest portion of total expenses, followed by variable costs.
+Semi-variable costs made up the smallest share, reflecting potentially inflexible cost structures.
-- Approval Bottlenecks in Certain Departments:
+- Approval Workflow Delays
-Departments like [insert example: “Operations”] had higher-than-average pending or rejected approvals, potentially affecting timely execution.
+While most expenses were approved (88%), the IT and Marketing departments experienced the highest number of pending approvals (25 total), which may indicate process inefficiencies or bottlenecks.
+Additionally, 12 requests were rejected, all from HR.
 ### Recommendations
 - Implement Monthly Budget Reviews:
 To manage departments with fluctuating spend more proactively, set up monthly review checkpoints.